epfl-lasa/biped-walking-controller/README.md

    - <img src="https://github.com/epfl-lasa/biped-walking-controller/blob/nadia-DS/img/kappa.gif">: DS gain

    For this test, the ```./KeyboardCommandsReader``` is not necessary.

+   The angular velocity w_z is defined with the following equation:
+   - R :  Current Rotation matrix of the robot's CoM in world reference frame
+   - R_d: Desired Rotation matrix of the robot's CoM in world reference frame, computed by aligning R with the direction of motion given by the DS x_dot_norm

    ***NOTE: To test the ROS interface that generates CoM velocity based on non-linear DS LfD, follow the instructions in [icub-ds-walking](https://github.com/epfl-lasa/icub-ds-walking.git)***